 Amanda Offord – Amanda joined the EDI team in 2011 after completing her Master’s degree in Developmental Psychology from Wilfrid Laurier University.
 She works on all aspects of the EDI implementation, with a main focus on the data.
 She is responsible for maintaining the databases for all EDI data that are collected nationally and plays an integral role in creating reports for project partners.
 Amanda also contributes to most research projects conducted by the EDI team.

-Patricia Raso – Patricia is the newest member of the EDI team.
-As an EDI Coordinator, she is responsible for the implementation of the EDI in multiple sites across Canada.
+Patricia Raso – As an EDI Coordinator, Patricia is responsible for the implementation of the EDI in multiple sites across Canada.
 Patricia’s previous research experience in educational settings prepares her to examine the early development outcomes of children as they enter the formal school system.
 Patricia joined the EDI team after completing a Master’s degree in Gender Studies and Feminist Research as well as an Honours Bachelor’s degree in Social Psychology from McMaster University.

 Caroline Reid-Westoby, PhD. – Caroline joined the EDI team in October 2012 as a Research Assistant, supporting the implementation of the EDI across Canada.
 She is now the Research Program Coordinator and is responsible for the coordination and supervision of the various research projects being conducted within the EDI team.
 In addition to her main role on the team, Caroline is also the Francophone consultant, given that she is fully bilingual in English and French.
 Caroline obtained her Bachelor’s degree in Psychology from the University of Ottawa.
 She subsequently completed her Master’s and PhD degrees in Kinesiology and Health Science from York University.